The Amex EveryDay® Credit Card from American Express

 - Points Often Have Low Value at Redemption.
 The EveryDay Card’s Membership Rewards points are worth anywhere from $0.005 to $0.01 apiece at redemption.
-That’s lower than many other cash back credit cards, including American Express’s own Blue Cash Everyday ($0.01) and Chase Freedom (up to $0.0125).
+That’s lower than many other cash back credit cards, including American Express’s own Blue Cash Everyday ($0.01).

 - Not Ideal for Statement Credit Redemptions.
 When redeemed for statement credits, Membership Rewards points are worth just $0.006 apiece.
 That’s lower than Capital One Quicksilver ($0.01) and Chase Freedom ($0.01).
 If you prefer to redeem your accumulated credit card rewards for statement credits, look to one of those alternatives.

 - Points-Based Rewards System Is Somewhat Confusing.
 The EveryDay Card’s points-based reward system is a bit more confusing than the typical cash back rewards program because it’s not immediately apparent what different redemption methods are actually worth.
 Capital One Quicksilver delivers cash back as cash or cash equivalents (such as gift cards), always at a rate of $0.01 per cash back point.
-Although Chase Freedom offers merchandise and travel in addition to cash equivalents, its cash back points are always worth $0.01 when redeemed for merchandise and $0.0125 when redeemed for travel.
+Although Chase Freedom offers merchandise and travel in addition to cash equivalents, its cash back points are always worth $0.01 when redeemed for those items.

 - Has Foreign Transaction Fees.
 This card’s foreign transaction fee (2.7%) is a bummer for people who travel frequently.
 Capital One Quicksilver and the Discover it family don’t have foreign transaction fees, and the USAA Cash Rewards American Express Card has a low (1%) foreign transaction fee.